Investor Relations

 We always try to collect information about the movement of industry reorganization with high sensitivity.
 When an important customer is involved in industry reorganization, we assume multiple scenarios and try to reduce or avoid risks.

-TDK has appointed a Global Chief Compliance Officer and Regional Chief Compliance Officers for Japan and four other regions to oversee compliance-related initiatives including risk assessment and mitigation, education, and training in order to minimize the risk of non-compliance throughout the TDK Group including its corporate officers and employees.
-And, we have established a Corporate Code of Ethics and have been striving to foster a sincere, fair, and transparent corporate culture.
+TDK has appointed a Global Chief Compliance Officer and Regional Chief Compliance Officers for Japan and four other regions to oversee compliance-related initiatives including risk assessment and mitigation, education, and training in order to minimize the risk of non-compliance throughout the TDK Group including by its corporate officers and employees.
+And, we have established the TDK Group Code of Conduct and have been striving to foster a sincere, fair, and transparent corporate culture.
 Furthermore, we ensure that our corporate officers and employees comply with the internal regulations established by our group and the procedures and processes based on those regulations.
-Based on our basic governance policy of "Empowerment & Transparency" (delegation of authority and ensuring transparency), our group has compiled the minimum rules that group members must follow, so that each group company can make use of its individuality.
+Based on our governance policy of "Empowerment & Transparency" (delegation of authority and ensuring transparency), our group has compiled the minimum rules that group members must follow, so that each group company can make use of its individuality.
 We have developed and operate "Global Common Regulations," and the compliance status is monitored by the headquarters departments.
-However, despite of above measures, conflict with these related regulations and rules and wrongdoing by corporate officers or employees may not be avoidable.
+However, despite the above measures, conflict with these related regulations and rules and wrongdoing by corporate officers or employees may not be avoidable.

 In the event of such, the social credibility of the TDK Group may decline, and customers may cease business with TDK or large amounts of fines and compensation for damages may be imposed.
 This could have a significant adverse effect on business results.